Prickly City by Scott Stantis for July 10, 2021

 11. Grumpy octopus

-librarian4hire about 3 years ago
+librarian4hire over 3 years ago

 I read Carmen’s first words as “new deserts” and thought Stantis was paying attention to the drought and wildfires in the west and northwest.